Venn: Resource Management for Collaborative Learning Jobs: Evaluation

-\paragraph{Workloads: } Our evaluation includes five workload scenarios that sample differently from the job trace in Figure~\ref{fig:job-trace} to rigorously evaluate \name's performance. \emph{Even:} Sampled from all jobs, which is the default trace. \emph{Small:} Uniformly sampled only from jobs with below-average total demand. \emph{Large:} Uniformly sampled only from jobs with above-average total demand. \emph{Low:} Uniformly sampled only from jobs with below-average demand per round. \emph{High:} Uniformly sampled only from jobs with above-average demand per round.
+\paragraph{Workloads.} Our evaluation includes five workload scenarios that sample differently from the job trace in Figure~\ref{fig:job-trace} to rigorously evaluate \name's performance. \emph{Even:} Sampled from all jobs, which is the default trace. \emph{Small:} Uniformly sampled only from jobs with below-average total demand. \emph{Large:} Uniformly sampled only from jobs with above-average total demand. \emph{Low:} Uniformly sampled only from jobs with below-average demand per round. \emph{High:} Uniformly sampled only from jobs with above-average demand per round.
+Default simulation and real-world workloads contain 50 and 20 jobs, respectively.

-Devices are stratified into four specifications based on their CPU and memory capacities (Figure~\ref{fig:elig-trace}) to create various resource contention patterns where the eligible resource set for one job may overlap, contain, or be within the eligible resource set of other jobs.
-By default, each job is randomly mapped to one device specification among \emph{General} resources, \emph{Compute-Rich } resources, \emph{Memory-Rich } resources, \emph{High-Performance} resources.
 Jobs arrive via a Poisson process with a 30-min average inter-arrival.

-Default simulation and real-world workloads contain 50 and 20 jobs, respectively.
+Device requirements are stratified into four categories based on the CPU and memory capacities (Figure~\ref{fig:elig-trace}) to create various resource contention patterns where the eligible resources for each job may overlap, contain, or be within the eligible resources of other jobs.
+By default, each job is randomly mapped to one category among \emph{General} resources, \emph{Compute-Rich} resources, \emph{Memory-Rich} resources, \emph{High-Performance} resources.

-\paragraph{Baselines} We compare \name with FIFO, SRSF, and an optimized random matching.
-Both \name and SRSF are agnostic to the total FL job rounds.
-Random matching algorithm is supposed to match one eligible job to each device at random.
-However, to reduce its round abortion rate under contention, we optimize it to schedule job requests in a randomized order, thereby setting a more challenging baseline.
+\paragraph{Baselines.} We compare \name against FIFO, SRSF, and an optimized random matching.
+The random matching algorithm typically assigns devices to eligible jobs randomly but is optimized here to schedule jobs in a randomized order, reducing round abortions under contention and establishing a stronger baseline.
 Note that we only run \name with the starvation prevention strategy in Section~\ref{sec:ablation}.

-\paragraph{Metrics:} Our primary performance metrics include the average job completion time (JCT).
+\paragraph{Metrics.} Our primary performance metrics include the average job completion time (JCT).
 Note that while \name does not explicitly optimize for \fl job accuracy, it does not adversely affect it either.

 \definecolor{lightgray}{gray}{0.95} \newcolumntype{v}{>{\columncolor{lightgray}}c}